 - A life style diet once the cancer is not the acute issue.
 Either it has become a benign issue or it has been removed.

 In the first phase removing all sugars is worth considering.
 That includes all fruits and grains!
-There are low sugar fruits and these include:
+There are low sugar fruits, if you are looking just for a reduced suagr diet, and these include:

 Strawberries and most berries,